Luis Fernando Correa Bahamon: Biography

 Correa was born in Medellín, Colombia.
 Before entering business he worked as a university professor and administrator as well as a public servant.
 He is a member of the US National Association of Realtors.
-Correa has earned a BSc in Economics at Universidad Javeriana in Bogota, and pursued graduate studies and an MBA at Xavier University in Cincinnati, Ohio.
+Correa has earned a BSc in Economics at Universidad Javeriana in Bogotá, and pursued graduate studies and an MBA at Xavier University in Cincinnati, Ohio.

 Correa is active in real-estate through his firms, Luis F. Correa y Asociados (Luis F. Correa and Associates), Real Estate Total, and NAI Colombia, parts of Red Empresarial Luis F. Correa.
 He is the owner of Wyndham Hotels & Resorts in Colombia through his company Diplomat Hotels, has been involved in the development of the Sheraton brand in Colombia and Ecuador, and recently has managed the market entry of the Spanish hotel chain NH Hoteles.
 In 2010 he began a plan aiming to reinvent Colombia's hotel industry by building 100 hotels in 10 years.
 His contributions to the development of Colombia's economy have been noted by international leaders including President of Colombia Alvaro Uribe Velez and Republic of China President Ma Ying-jeou.

 He simultaneously served as the federation's Regional President for the Americas, as well as a delegate to the United Nations Economic and Social Council representing the Federation as a special consultant.

 Luis Fernando Correa has written 5 books related to real estate.
 He also has invested in several other business fields and through the Red Empresarial Luis F. Correa conglomerate is the owner of Lectorum Publications, Scholastic Corporation's Spanish-language book publisher, and Constructora Correas.
 He also is active in "Un Techo Para Colombia", a foundation dedicated to the construction of homes for the poor in Colombia, as well as The Global Housing Foundation, and The Scholarship Foundation.